janetlee/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-  How cold is it?
+  Temperature Roulette

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  This app will return the coldest forecasted temperature for the current day.
+  This app will return a forecasted temperature for the current day.
+(Could be the minimum or the maximum)

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  Punch in a zipcode and presto, receive back the coldest temperature for the day and plan for wearing a sweater, a jacket, or layer on hat & gloves because it might be colder than you think.
+  Punch in a zipcode and presto, receive back a temperature for the day and plan for wearing a sweater, a jacket if it's the Daily Minimum, or a tank top if it's the Daily Maximum.

 ## Problem ##
   > Describe the problem your product solves.
-  This app solves the problem of knowing how cold it is where you are.
+  This app solves nothing, but adds a little weather fun to the day.

 ## Solution ##
   > Describe how your product elegantly solves the problem.